-NIJ and AIDA staff will secure permission and approval of tribal government authorities.
+NIJ and NBS staff will secure permission and approval of tribal government authorities.
 Because participation is voluntary, NBS staff will communicate directly with tribal leaders to explain the study and gauge interest in participating.
-If tribal leaders express interest in participating, NIJ and AIDA staff will work directly with them to secure permission through tribal decisionmaking processes (e.g., via tribal council meetings, tribal resolutions, tribal Institutional Review Boards, Memoranda of Understanding or participatory agreements).
+If tribal leaders express interest in participating, NIJ and AIDA staff will work directly with them to secure permission through tribal decision-making processes (i.e., via tribal council meetings, tribal resolutions, tribal institutional review or research review boards, Memoranda of Understanding, and participatory agreements).
 This includes data and information transfer and sharing agreements, as well as site-specific protocols to ensure the research does not harm the tribal community.

-NIJ will not publically disclose the tribal nations and AN villages that agree to participate in the study.
+NIJ will not publically disclose the tribal nations that agree to participate in the study.
 Thus, tribes that wish to remain anonymous can do so.

-- A: Tribal involvement in the NBS is vital to the success of this research.
+Tribal involvement in the NBS is vital to the success of this research.
 Tribes that agree to participate will be involved in securing community support and providing input on research objectives, respectful strategies for documenting information, and ways to create safe and trusting environments for study participants.
-Tribes also will help identify resources for interviewing facilities and provide access to sampling sources such as tribal census, housing lists and tribal voter registrations.
+Tribes also will help identify resources for interviewing facilities and provide access to sampling sources.

 Questions About Participants

-- A: NIJ and AIDA staff will secure permission and approval from tribal government authorities.
+NIJ and NBS staff will secure permission and approval from tribal government authorities.
 This includes data and information transfer and sharing agreements and site-specific protocols to ensure the research does not harm participants.
-Read more about privacy in the NBS.

-- A: Participants will be asked questions about their experiences with violence and victimization, health, crime in their community, service needs and help-seeking behavior, as well as their opinions about safety issues in the community, the types of support available and law enforcement.
+Participants will be asked questions about their health and well-being, service needs and help-seeking behavior, as well as the types of support available to them.

-The interview will be conducted in person and is expected to last approximately 60 minutes.
+The interview will be conducted in person and is expected to take between 30 to 60 minutes to complete.

 Participation in the study is voluntary.
 Even if someone agrees to participate, she can withdraw her consent at any time.
 She also may choose to skip (or not answer) questions that she is not comfortable answering.

-- A: Households are selected at random after tribal leaders agree to participate in the NBS.
-Once NBS staff receive permission to conduct research in a community, they randomly select households based on the sampling sources (such as tribal census, housing lists or tribal voter registration) provided by tribal leadership.
+Households are selected at random after tribal leaders agree to participate in the NBS.
+Once NBS staff receive permission to conduct research in a community, they randomly select tribal households based on the sampling sources as provided by tribal leadership.

-- A: Women are invited to participate if they live in one of the selected households and meet the eligibility requirements.
-All women in the household age 18 and older are eligible to participate.
+Women are invited to participate if they live in one of the selected households and meet the eligibility requirements.
+All women in the household age 18 and older who self-identify as AI and AN are eligible to participate.

-- A: The primary cost to participants is the time it takes to complete the interview (approximately 60 minutes).
+The primary cost to participants is the time it takes to complete the interview.
 To the extent possible, NBS staff will provide whatever support services are needed for participants to reduce or eliminate the burden of participating in the study.